-For 2015-16, the rate for the cents per kilometre method is 66 cents per kilometre for all motor vehicles.
-The rate is reset at the start of each income year.
+- the cents per kilometre method - the logbook method. - For 2016-17, the cents per kilometre method: - applies for up to 5,000 business kilometres travelled - has a rate of 66 cents per kilometre for all motor vehicles.
+(We update the rate at the start of each income year.)